ArchiDog1998/RotationSolver/README.md

 > This plugin will not be fully open source, so the base library will not be fully public.
 >

-For now there are two ways to get it:
-- Try the community version of [Rotation Solver Reborn](https://github.com/FFXIV-CombatReborn/RotationSolverReborn) (not mine).
-- Build it by yourself from the release files.

-On relaunch there will be 2 versions:
+There will be 2 versions:

 - Free edition (for most of the game)
 - Supporter edition (which will have support for extra/endgame features)